nschonni/healthvault-docs/healthvault/concepts/data/thing-type-versioning.md

 When applications are developed, they have an explicit understanding of a specific XML schema defined for a type.
 This <span class="parameter">type contract</span> is defined through the base authorization rules for the application.

 Whenever an application requests data for a versioned type, HealthVault transforms the data of that type in the record to the schema for the type defined by the application's type contract.
 This ensures that HealthVault always returns data in the format that matches the application's authorization rule for that data type, even when other versions of the type exist.
 In some cases, HealthVault might remove data fields that are not part of the schema the app expects.
 In other cases, HealthVault might restructure the data to fit the schema.
 The **flags** element in the common section indicates whether the data has been up-versioned or down-versioned.
-For more information about the flags element, see the Flags section of <a href="thing-type-schema.md" id="PageContent_14094_2">Thing Type Schema</a>.
+For more information about the flags element, see the Flags section of [thing type schema](/healthvault/concepts/data/thing-types.md).

 For writing or updating existing data: